top of page

 Popcorn & Chat Event Video

 Our film event was insightful and fun!
-After watching It's Kind Of A Funny Story together, we discussed the film and what we learned about suicide prevention.
+After watching Bowling For Columbine together, we discussed the film and what we learned about Gun Safety.
 Feel free to share this video with others!
 (Not for commercial use.)

 Take Action